Newsletter Archive

 4. Set your subgoals - Compare your profiles and identify the differences.
 You can easily see which areas need the most work and set a series of smaller goals under you long term goal.
 Note them all down.

 5. Set your training - You can now base your training plan around these goals.
-This part can be difficult to manage alone (and if you need help with this please contact me).

 6. Monitor - You should constantly monitor the progress of all these goals.
 Write down your goal and subgoals and review them as often as you can, noting your progress in each area.
 This way you can scale down training in areas you are progressing fast or step up training in areas that are not working as well as planned.